Conformal Generative Modeling with Improved Sample Efficiency through Sequential Greedy Filtering: Experiments

 \subsection{Setup}

-For sake of demonstration, all experiments shown here use automated admission functions.
-We leave experiments that involve admissibility checks made by human domain experts for future work.
-We only provide a general description in the main text and refer to~\cref{appx:setup_details} for details regarding the setup and~\cref{appx:experiment_examples} for illustrative examples of each task.
+For sake of demonstration, experiments shown here use automated admission functions.
+We leave experiments that involve admissibility checks made by human domain experts for future work\footnote{We stress that admissibility control~\cref{eq:admissibility_control} still applies if a human domain expert assesses admissibility.}.
+We provide a general description in the main text and refer to~\cref{appx:setup_details} regarding setup and~\cref{appx:experiment_examples} for examples of each task.
+For \ourmethod{}, we show config.
+1~(see \cref{appx:alphas_choice}) in the main text.

 \paragraph{Natural Language Generation.}

 For all tasks, the default prediction upper bound is chosen as $\texttt{max} = 20$.
 We adopt three tasks from~\citet{quach2024conformal} related to natural language generation.
 1) \underline{TriviaQA}~\citep{joshi2017triviaqa}: Open-domain question answering using LLama-2 (7B)~\citep{touvron2023llama}, without fine-tuning.
 An answer $y$ is admissible if it exactly matches one of the ground truth answers $y^t$.
 2) \underline{MIMIC-CXR}~\citep{johnson2019mimic}: Radiology report generation using a pre-trained vision transformer~\citep{dosovitskiy2020vit} and GPT2-small~\citep{radford2019language}.
 Admissibility is assessed using soft CheXbert labels~\citep{smit2020chexbert}.
 3) \underline{CNN/DM}~\citep{hermann2015teaching}: News article summarization.
 A fine-tuned T5-XL model~\citep{raffel2020exploring} is used and its outputs are compared to manually generated summaries.
 Admissibility is assessed via ROUGE-L~\citep{lin2004rouge}.